github/docs/content/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning.md

 {% ifversion ghes < 3.5 or ghae %}
 {% note %}

 **Note:** As there is no dry-run functionality, we recommend that you test your custom patterns in a repository before defining them for your entire organization.
-That way, you can avoid creating excess false-positive {% data variables.product.prodname_secret_scanning_alerts %}.
+That way, you can avoid creating excess false-positive {% data variables.secret-scanning.alerts %}.

 {% endnote %}
 {% endif %}